Explore the Levels of Change Management

 Often uninformed about their role

 Research participants said their executives and senior leaders were generally willing to be sponsors of change, yet many did not fully understand what that meant.
 The figure below shows how well leaders understood their role and responsibilities as change sponsors.
-More than 50% of participants reported that their sponsors did not have an adequate understanding of the role of a sponsor.
+Half of the participants in our most recent study reported that their sponsors had less than an adequate understanding of the sponsor role.

 Critical to projects meeting objectives

 Prosci's research consistently shows that sponsor effectiveness is critical to project success.
 Participants in the latest research reported that sponsor effectiveness had a direct impact on whether the project met objectives.
-In fact, those projects with an extremely effective sponsor met or exceeded objectives more than twice as often as those with a very ineffective sponsor.
+In fact, those projects with an extremely effective sponsor met or exceeded objectives more than twice as often (and nearly three times as often) as those with a very ineffective sponsor.

 Change Practitioners as Enabling Partners